Legal spend management: how to reduce your legal spending

 - Time taken to resolve matters and disputes

-You can also go for qualitative KPIs and survey your in-house attorneys to collect feedback on your active vendors.
+You can also go for qualitative KPIs and survey your in-house counsel to collect feedback on your active vendors.
 Use their responses to grade each of your vendors on the KPIs you find most important.
 This feedback becomes hard data that quantifies vendor performance, which you can compare against your vendor spend data to see which vendors are delivering adequate value and which aren’t.

 You can track this data in a spreadsheet, but legal spend management software will make your life much easier.